Transformative Leadership: Inspiring Positive Connection, Courage, and Culture in the Workplace with Rob Dube & Kevin Hancock

 - Creating an employee-centric company helped Hancock Lumber produce a meaningful and engaging workplace for its employees.
 [39:58]

-- Implementing the strategies from Kevin’s book, The Seventh Power, [45:48]
+- Implementing the strategies from Kevin’s book, The Seventh Power in the workplace [45:48]

 - Kevin shares an epiphany he gained while walking through the desert.
 [56:47]